deta/cloud-docs/docs/micros/cron.md

 $ deta cron set "10 minutes"
 ```

 will set the function to run every 10 minutes.
-In order to see the execution logs, you can use the [visor](visor.md)
+In order to see the execution logs, you can use the [visor](./visor)

-#### Events
+### Events

 A function that is triggered from the cron must take an `event` as the only argument.
 The `event` will have the following attribute.

 - `event.type`: `string` type of an event, will be `cron` when triggered by a cron event

+### Remove Cron

+Use `deta cron remove` to remove a schedule from the micro.

 ### Cron and HTTP

-You can combine both run and and HTTP triggers in the same deta micro.
+You can combine both cron and HTTP triggers in the same deta micro.
 For this you need to instantiate your app using the `deta` library that is pre-installed on a micro.

 <Tabs
     defaultValue="js"